ivanganchev93/GladiatorProject2015/README.md

 - First: Clone the repository<br/>
     git clone https://github.com/2087690alexCh/GladiatorTeamProject.git<br/>

-- Second: Create a virtual environment for the app and switch to it<br/>
+- Second: Go to ./GladiatorTeamProject, create a virtual environment for the app and switch to it<br/>
+    $ cd GladiatorTeamProject
     $ mkvirtualenv Spartacus<br/>
     $ workon Spartacus<br/>